 playing property of an

-AudioSource component to false, the file is paused.
+AudioSource component to false, the file is stopped.
 This means that if you later set

-playing to true again, the sound file will continue from where it was paused.
+playing to true again, the sound file will begin from the start again.

 To keep a sound playing in a continuous loop, set the